tahminaringer/CodeFellows-Reading-notes/201/Lists_Boxes_ConFlow_Rd03.md

 - **Overflow** tells browser what to do if the content contained within a boc is larger than the box itself
  - *hidden* this property hides excess content
  - *scroll* adds a scroll bar to box
-- **Border** separates the edge of one box from another
+- **Border** separates the edge of padding inside of margin. adds definition around element -*border radius* changes rounds box takes px value
 - **Margin** creates gaps between the borders of two adjacent boxes
-- **Padding** space between the border of a box and any content contained with in it.
+- **Padding** space between the border of a box and any content contained with in it. first layer around content -space within element
+- **position** how an element positions itself amongst other elements
+  - *static*: normal positioning based on pargin, border, padding m height width etc
+  - *relative* `position: relative;` position based on other elements
+  - *absolute* potition wherever it is asked to be- ignores immediate layout, moves however many px is specified.
+  - *fixed* Stays within the view port.
+Element stays in place as scroll through bage
 - **White space** Space between items on page
 - **Border-width** Controls the of a border- thin med thick or in pixels
 - **Border-Style** controls style of border- solid, dotted, dashed, double, groove, ridge, inset, outset, hidden